wcmoody/wcmoody.github.io/_posts/2017-05-20-Gamification-in-network-engineering.markdown

 telnet: connect to address 10.64.0.50: Connection refused
 ```

-They thing should begin to ask themselves why that is?
+They then should begin to ask themselves why is that?
 Going back to the configuration, they should see that standard access list 10 is applied in the inbound direction on those vty lines.
 Finding this ACL in the config, shows it permits only the single IP address of `10.52.0.51`.
 Since this is the 64 classroom VM, they should realize the other classrooms VM can connect to their classroom's router and vice versa.
-This is my attempt to show them they need to pivot.
-They have two choices, they can now ssh into the other classrooms VM and connect to their classrooms router via telnet, or they can try assume they can connect to the 52 classroom's router and go from there.
-Either way is sufficent to recover the this stage's flag.
+This is my attempt to show them the need to pivot.
+They have two choices, they can now ssh into the other classrooms VM and connect to their classrooms router via telnet, or they can assume they can connect to the 52 classroom's router and go from there.
+Either way is sufficent to recover this stage's flag.

-When they do either these they get the following message (this is a connection to the 52 classroom's router from the 64 classroom VM)
+When they do either of these they get the following message (this is a connection to the 52 classroom's router from the 64 classroom VM)

 ```
 [cadet@it350b1 ~]$ telnet 10.52.0.50